jafaryor/algorithms-and-data-structures/src/readme.md

 ![divide-and-conquer-recurrence](./images/divide-and-conquer-recurrence.png)

-In practice, we neglect certain technical details when we state and solve recur- rences.
+In practice, we neglect certain technical details when we state and solve recurrences.
 * If we call MERGE-SORT on `n` elements when `n` is odd, we end up with subproblems of size &lfloor;`n/2`&rfloor; and &lceil;`n/2`&rceil;.
 Neither size is actually `n/2`, because `n/2` is not an integer when `n` is odd.
 Technically, the recurrence describing the worst-case running time of MERGE-SORT is really

     ![precise-recurrency](./images/precise-recurrency.png)